I believe that God leads you to where you are supposed to be…

 A year later, after graduation, my SAU program director called and said, “I have the perfect job for you.”
 Being a fresh graduate with no prospective job in my field in sight, I took the interview at Ouachita County Medical Center (OCMC) Geriatric Psych Unit in Camden, Arkansas.
 I was hired, and from there I knew I would never work with any other population than with Elders.

-I feel IN LOVE with their stories, guidance, and life lessons, as well as the fulfillment I received when helping them.
+I fell IN LOVE with their stories, guidance, and life lessons, as well as the fulfillment I received when helping them.
 I worked for OCMC for almost two years; until my momma had enough of me living two hours away, and was determined to find something for me in our hometown of Texarkana.

 In October of 2013, my mom called me and said there was an opening at MRC Cornerstone, and I should apply.
 I had never worked in long term care but knew I wanted to stay in the field of senior care so I applied; Eight years later and I still love it!